M2MCircuits/sbcremote/README.md

 ## Installation

 To set up WebIOPI and Weaved, follow the steps given here: http://webiopi.trouch.com/INSTALL.html.
-This step includes creating an account with Weaved and downloading Weaved onto your single board computer.
+This step includes creating an account with Weaved and downloading Weaved onto your Raspberry Pi.

 Once Weaved is installed, you can download the app to your mobile device.